 As we enter the winter season, I imagine plein air painting will cease for some.
 Oh, there will be hearty souls who will bundle up and trudge through the snow with their equipment, but I’m sure some are like me . . . basically fair-weather painters.

 I do paint winter scenes from life, but they’re usually done looking through a window while sitting in the warmth of my studio or from the front seat of a car.
 My hands, injured many years ago from prolonged cold, cannot tolerate even cool temperatures, so the ideal winter plein air experience for me would be a brilliant sunny day, a foot or so of unmelting snow, and a temperature of 72 degrees.
 I don’t imagine that’s going to happen anytime soon unless God again displays that nothing is impossible in Him.
 In the meantime, through a window it will be.

 Fortunately, there are some serious painters who thrive on experiencing fully all that winter has to offer.
 Aldro Hibbard (1886–1972) was one of those.
 Contemporary painters Stapleton Kearns and Joe Paquet are a couple of others.

-So, if you’re one of those purists who must stand in the snow to paint, these guys offer helpful advice.
+So, if you’re one of those purists who must stand in the snow to paint, these artists offer helpful advice.

 Joe Paquet layers up to the point of overheating before going out.
 He too experienced early damage to his hands, so they get cold faster than normal.
 Despite this, he still wears only a pair of thin gloves, because he needs delicate control of the brush, and he also carries some heat packs with him.